 4. Property Boom

 There are fears that China has been caught up in its own speculative property bubble.
-Especially in Beijing and the south East, houseprices have increased significantly.
+Especially in Beijing aSouth South East, house prices have increased significantly.
 There are concerns that this property bubble could burst, creating negative equity.